EzioTheDeadPoet/SME-FT-/README.md

 and the other one would be "ASLAL" which is included since it is again general consens, that it is a better to have an AS Mods that places you in a "quiet" game cell to let all the installed mods finish their initial loading and giving you the time to set up the installed mods MCM Menus to your liking.
-And I chose "ASLAL" over other "AS" simce it still allows you/players playing your modlist(based on this resource) a chance to experience the Vanilla start to the game.
+And I chose "ASLAL" over another "AS" since it still allows you/players playing your modlist a chance to experience the Vanilla start to the game.
 **Therefore feel free to use this as a basis for your modlists(but if you do so please mention it somewhere visible).**